-The impact of software is more pronounced and easy to observe when scientists achieve ground breaking results and the use of software enabled scientists to produce better scientific discoveries and achieve research breakthroughs {goble2014better}.
+The impact of software is more pronounced and easy to observe when scientists achieve ground breaking results.
+The use of software enabled scientists to produce better scientific discoveries and achieve research breakthroughs {goble2014better}.

-One good example of research breakthrough made possible, because of use of software in a scientific investigation, is creation of the very first visual representation of a black hole using an open source software NumFOCUS {event2019first}.
+One good example of research breakthrough made, because of use of software in a scientific investigation, is creation of the very first visual representation of a black hole using an open source software NumFOCUS {event2019first}.
 To observe a black hole that is 55 million light years away, it would have required to build a huge telescope of size of planet earth.
 But instead of building one giant telescope, which is not possible any way, hundreds of scientists spent decades of years creating a global network of telescopes, known as Event Horizon Telescope (EHT) {enwiki:1052167868}, synchronized precisely using atomic clocks.

 The EHT gathered a huge amount of data for years.
 However there was a lot of noise in the collected data because the EHT was a network non-similar telescopes.
 In addition, the radio signals were coming through attenuated due to atmospheric effects like water vapor, clouds, turbulence … etc. { https://numfocus.org/case-studies/first-photograph-black-hole }.